GPUOpen-Tools/radeon_memory_visualizer/documentation/source/quickstart.rst

 also possible to compare snapshots to look for memory leaks.
 For example, a snapshot could be taken before starting a game level and another snapshot taken after completing the level.
 Ideally, the 2 snapshots should be the same.

+**Important note**: As mentioned above, the memory trace file only tracks memory events, so if there are no memory events, nothing will be logged to the trace file.
+If an application allocates all of its memory upfront, the trace file may only appear to be a few seconds long, even though the application could have been running for a lot longer before the trace was dumped.
+This can be true for simple benchmarking / test applications.
+Even though the trace file is shorter than expected, all of the memory events will be present in the trace file.

 There are four main menus in the Radeon Memory Visualizer and each may have a number of sub-windows..